mackron/ticketfile/README.md

 The script requires a clean working tree and a local `master` that matches `origin/master`.
 It downloads current tags and requires a successful GitHub Build workflow for the current commit.
+It requires exactly one non-empty release-note ticket for the header version.
 It then confirms that the header version is newer than all existing release tags and asks for confirmation.
 Finally, it creates and pushes an annotated `v<major>.<minor>.<patch>` tag.
-The tag starts GitHub release automation.
+GitHub automation extracts the same ticket body and publishes it with release files.

 The CI check uses the GitHub API.
 Set `GITHUB_TOKEN` if API authentication is required or if the unauthenticated API rate limit is too low.

 Use `node release.js --check` to validate the release without creating a tag.
 Use `node release.js --yes` to skip the confirmation prompt.
+Use `node release.js --write-notes <path>` to inspect extracted notes for the header version.

 ## License